Oxyw/rvv-atg/README.md

 ## Known Bugs
 - Not support floating-point vsew=16
-- Lack of load store eew=64 tests
-- SEGMENT load and store signature problem: if eew > sew, only the first register will be signatured
 - mask instructions lack of test different registers tests

 ## Support Configuration